C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 Query String Whitelist

 Query String Removal (It is a blacklist but it will just drop / remove the argument from the URL not block the request)

+Minification / Compression of files removing white space and nulled out code / lines JS JavaScript, CSS Stylesheets, HTML etc

+## Customization of error pages responses and webpage outputs

+Custom error page interception to replace with your own error pages

+Hide Web application errors such as PHP errorrs MySQL errors it will intercept them and display a custom error page instead of showing visitors sensative information

+Modify webpage outputs to replace contents on pages / files

 # Information :